AlonKellner/waloviz/doc/user-guide/index.rst

 `Advanced Options <04-advanced-options.html>`_
     Modify the WaloViz player with nuanced options and features to your specific use case.

+`The Player <05-the-player.html>`_
+    Learn all about the hidden features of the WaloViz player, and get more out of it.

 .. toctree::
     :titlesonly:
     :hidden: